The Plaster of Thought-Walls (Translated)

 It’s raining…..

-If no one comes when you call, then walk alone…….
+If no one comes when you call, then walk alone……..
 Ah!

-I don’t even feel like calling out.
+But I don’t even feel like calling out.

 7 May 2014